sarsimha/CSXL-final-project-/docs/organizations.md

 - As Sol Student, view a list of student organizations and their details
 - As Sol Student, view a list of events hosted by student organizations
+- As Sol Student, view a list of events for a select student organization
 - As Eli Exec, fill out a form to create an event hosted by their student organization
+- As Eli Exec, fill out a form to update an event
+- As Eli Exec, click a button to delete an event

 ## Data Models